 - Where your school participates in A Day at the Museum, it is a condition that (if requested by the AM) any students, teachers and chaperones from your school consent to:

 a. (photo and video release) being photographed and/or recorded during their excursion to the AM.
 As part of the parental consent for their child to attend any excursion which is subsidised by the Australian Museum Foundation (whether their child is subsidised or not), the school is responsible for getting each parent’s signed release (form to be provided to the school) and providing it to the AM before your booking is confirmed.
 Each attendee from your school permits the AM and AMF to use any images taken in any and all media, worldwide, in perpetuity without compensation or other consideration.
 Where possible, we will credit the name of your school.

 b. (publishing comments) comments collected being published and communicated by the AM and AMF in order to publicise the work of the AM and AMF and to improve A Day at the Museum.
 Where specific comments are attributable to a student, will publish the child’s first name and first initial of their surname, age and school only.

 - A Day at the Museum is subject to AM Group Bookings terms and conditions.

 - Any personal information collected under A Day at the Museum is subject to the AM’s Privacy Statement and is shared with the AM Foundation.

-- Packed lunches are supplied by the AM’s inhouse caterer, Create Catering.
-A Day at the Museum is subject to Create Catering and, to the maximum extent possible, the AM and AMF are not liable to any person for any injury, loss or damage suffered by them as a result of consuming packed lunches under this initiative.
+- Packed lunches are supplied by the AM’s inhouse caterer, The Fresh Collective.
+A Day at the Museum is subject to The Fresh Collective and, to the maximum extent possible, the AM and AMF are not liable to any person for any injury, loss or damage suffered by them as a result of consuming packed lunches under this initiative.
 Schools are responsible for reading the Order Terms and Conditions and satisfying themselves that each child receives a packed lunch which can be safely consumed by them.